ouyi/ouyi.github.io/_posts/2017-06-02-jdbi-in-clause.md

 tags: [JDBI, PostgreSQL]
 ---

+I had a problem when trying to bind a Java array to an IN clause with JDBI.
+Here are the solutions I found working.

 ## The problem

 I was hoping the following code snipet would work with JDBI.
 It truns out to be not working.